trapexit/mergerfs/README.md

 * **link_cow=BOOL**: When enabled if a regular file is opened which has a link count > 1 it will copy the file to a temporary file and rename over the original.
 Breaking the link and providing a basic copy-on-write function similar to cow-shell. (default: false)
 * **statfs=base|full**: Controls how statfs works. 'base' means it will always use all branches in statfs calculations. 'full' is in effect path preserving and only includes drives where the path exists. (default: base)
 * **statfs_ignore=none|ro|nc**: 'ro' will cause statfs calculations to ignore available space for branches mounted or tagged as 'read-only' or 'no create'. 'nc' will ignore available space for branches tagged as 'no create'. (default: none)
+* **nfsopenhack=off|git|all**: A workaround for exporting mergerfs over NFS where there are issues with creating files for write while setting the mode to read-only. (default: off)
 * **posix_acl=BOOL**: Enable POSIX ACL support (if supported by kernel and underlying filesystem). (default: false)
 * **async_read=BOOL**: Perform reads asynchronously.
 If disabled or unavailable the kernel will ensure there is at most one pending read request per file handle and will attempt to order requests by offset. (default: true)
 * **fuse_msg_size=INT**: Set the max number of pages per FUSE message.
 Only available on Linux >= 4.20 and ignored otherwise. (min: 1; max: 256; default: 256)